 As a member of the Group of Eight, 100% of The University of Adelaide’s research sub-fields are graded at or above world standard.
 Dentistry students can benefit from the Adelaide Dental Simulation Clinic containing a supporting Clinical Dental Education Unit, plaster laboratory, radiology and sterilization spaces, virtual reality dental simulators and CAD-CAM scanning technology.

 The postgraduate courses at The University of Queensland are taken as standalone courses and also as a pathway to Ph.D. programmes at UQ.
 It offers courses such as:

 - Special Needs Dentistry

 The University of Adelaide offers a Master of Philosophy programme in Dentistry.
 Special internship opportunities are available for international students pursuing postgraduate programmes.
 In addition to this, they also offer grants and scholarships for select postgraduate courses.

 7. What is the status of Dentistry in Singapore?

-Another article published by the Strait Times last year reveals that the Q&M Dental Group’s full-year revenue from dental and medical outlets has increased by 6%, from $119.2m to $126.4m within a year.
+An article published by the Strait Times last year reveals that the Q&M Dental Group’s full-year revenue from dental and medical outlets has increased by 6%, from $119.2m to $126.4m within a year.
 There has also been a steady increase in demand for special care dentistry.
-According to the National Dental Care Singapore’s prediction, this demand will exceed supply by 2025.
+According to the prediction of the National Dental Care Singapore, this demand will exceed supply by 2025.